-- Treat Event Hooks as you would any other HTTP request.
-For example, ensure you respond to the HTTP request in under 400 milliseconds with either a 200 (Success) or 204 (Success no content) return code.
+- Respond immediately to the HTTP request with either a 200 (Success) or 204 (Success no content) return code.

 A timeout of three seconds is enforced on all outbound requests for event and inline hooks, with one retry in the event of a timeout or an error response from the external service.
 If a successful response has not been received after that, a 400 error is returned with more information about what failed.

 The number of hook calls and the limits per org are available in the following table.
 Keep in mind these numbers and limits when designing your hook solution.

 Your external service processing hook requests must take into consideration that the order of event or inline hook calls is not guaranteed.
 Also, to avoid processing duplicate requests, use the

 eventId property to identify unique requests.